Choose the Best Weight Plates For Your Home Gym

 For the vast majority of lifters that simply want to make weightlifting part of your overall fitness routine, you can get by with using non-calibrated plates as long as they are backed up with reasonable tolerance guarantees.
 You’ll still be lifting weight and doing work that will help you grow strong and stay fit.

-Our Olympic Weight Plates set the standard for non-calibrated plates with 1.5% tolerance guarantee on 45s, 35s, and 25s, and 2% tolerance for the 10s, 5s, and 2.5s.
+Our Olympic Weight Plates set the standard with 2% tolerance guarantees for all of our weight plates.
 These guarantees are backed up with free replacements for any plates even an ounce out of tolerance.
-They’re an excellent choice for lifters who need plates with a strict weight tolerance but don't want to break the bank for Calibrated Plates.
+They’re an excellent choice for lifters who need plates with a tight weight tolerance but don't want to break the bank for Calibrated Plates.

 Compatibility